TEmplate 1

 29 April 2022

-In a scripted message ahead of Eid al-Fitr holiday Taliban’s supreme leader, Haibatullah Akhundzada calls on the international community to recognize the re-established regime.
+In a recorded message ahead of the Eid al-Fitr holiday, Taliban supreme leader Haibatullah Akhundzada calls on the international community to recognise the re-established regime.

 7 May 2022

-Taliban orders women to cover their faces in public.
+The Taliban orders women to cover their faces in public, a restrictive policy that sparks both domestic criticism and international outcry.

 22 June 2022